 “Should I wax my car wrap?
 You can, as long as the wax does not contain petroleum distillates, which is found in many paste waxes.
 Products that are a combination of a waterless wash and wax are great options as long as the vehicle doesn’t have a matte finish and isn’t excessively dirty.
 Test the wax on an inconspicuous part of the vehicle first.” — Caring for your Wrap

-• Do not use any abrasive polishes or cutting compounds.
+- Do not use any abrasive polishes or cutting compounds.

-• Do not use any polishing or wax products on matte or textured films.
+- Do not use any polishing or wax products on matte or textured films.

-• If there is wax or waxy residue on the surface, remove with an all-purpose cleaner.
+- If there is wax or waxy residue on the surface, remove with an all-purpose cleaner.

-Two reasons to wrap a vehicle are to both protect the surface and to make it look its best.
+Besides the advertising opportunities of fleet graphics there are two additional benefits of wrapping a vehicle; to protect the surface and to make it look its best.
 Both of these are accomplished without wax, so relax and enjoy your ride.
 Save the wax-on, wax-off routine for others.
-Do you enjoy reading FAQ’s?
-Check out a few of ours here.
+So, the answer to should I wax my car wrap is probably not.